HolmesShuan/Dynamic-Network-Surgery-Caffe-Reimplementation/README.md

 # Please notice:
 # CPU Version is not supported yet, but you may find it quite easy to rewrite conv_layer.cpp and innerproduct_layer.cpp from .cu files.
 ```
-You can load pre-trained caffemodel into this framework to fine-tune (strongly recommend) or re-train from the begining (Remember to set the `threshold` in `train_val.prototxt`, which will be mentioned below).
+You may load pre-trained caffemodel into this framework to fine-tune (highly recommended) or re-train from the begining (remember to set the `threshold` in `train_val.prototxt`, which will be mentioned below).

 ### Usage Example :
 Pre-trained Caffemodel:<br>